mjgood4/firstrespondersites/README.md

 ```
 2. Clone the repository
 3. Download the [SQLite database](https://gtvault-my.sharepoint.com/:u:/g/personal/manderson334_gatech_edu/EUCVCElcpSFLswnJB7sPHowB0fpm7eIoBumUq0avyfNFIw?e=lFwjYc) that we've compiled for this project **into the "/data" subdirectory** of the cloned repository.
 You need to **unzip** this file.
+4. Download the [raw data files](https://gtvault-my.sharepoint.com/:f:/g/personal/manderson334_gatech_edu/EqrEYtMOW6dGt85xNxecW4sBhDtIylYJRO3Lne_itGbo2Q?e=ejda7p), and unzip into the data/raw folder.
-4. If you plan on using Jupyter (rather than vscode or some other IPython environment) to run the notebook, install it into the ``geo`` conda environment
+5. If you plan on using Jupyter (rather than vscode or some other IPython environment) to run the notebook, install it into the ``geo`` conda environment
 ```
 > conda activate geo
 > conda install jupyter